rosafilgueira/Spark_EDDIE_TextMining/README.md

 			./spark-interactive-textmining.sh

-All the required information for submitting different Text Mining queries can be founda [at](https://github.com/alan-turing-institute/defoe).
+All the required information for submitting different Text Mining queries can be found at this [link](https://github.com/alan-turing-institute/defoe/tree/master/docs).